Legal Framework For Rent Reporting In Canada

 Here is how reporting rental history works:

-, reporting to Credit Bureaus may occur if the reporting function is activated.
+For a tenant who gives consent, reporting to Credit Bureaus may occur if the reporting function is activated.
 Consent must be provided by the tenant logging into the Tenant Portal, verifying identity, reviewing the Lease Record, and then manually checking the consent checkbox.

-, housing providers may use the Platform for their internal recordkeeping and management purposes.
+For a tenant who pays on-time and does not owe money, but has not given consent, housing providers may use the Platform for their internal recordkeeping and management purposes.
 If the housing provider activates the option, then the tenant will have the choice to opt-in by consenting to receive the benefits of reporting to Credit Bureaus (e.g. improved Credit Report, positive Tenant Record).
 If such tenant does not opt-in by consenting, the housing provider may still maintain a Lease Record using the Platform.
 As long as the tenant does not owe a debt, such Lease Record will remain in the control of the housing provider and only be used for their internal recordkeeping and management purposes and not shared.

-, applicable legislation enables housing providers to report that debt without notice or consent under an approved purpose (e.g. to collect the debt).
+For a tenant who does not pay rent when owed and thus owes a debt, applicable legislation enables housing providers to report that debt without notice or consent under an approved purpose (e.g. to collect the debt).
 Late payments may be immediately reflected on the Lease Record and upon a debt being owed for 30+ days the debt may be shared with Credit Bureaus.

 FrontLobby provides free Legal Defence for members.
 FrontLobby will handle the defence and cover the costs if there is ever a complaint.
 See Legal Defence for details and applicable terms and conditions.